billietlsfeir/REX-terraform-from-hero-to-superhero/docs/markdown/05-security/60-fix-for-all.md

 # Security
 ## Fix once, deploy everywhere

-Since your infrastructure can be factored into module, all you need is to fix one module to fill a security breach accross your entire infrastructure.
+Since your infrastructure can be factored into module, all you need to do is
+* Fix module
+* Publish new release
+* Use the release
+* Apply changes